Trung0246/ComfyUI-0246/README.md

 Note for [chrisgoringe/cg-use-everywhere](https://github.com/chrisgoringe/cg-use-everywhere) users:
 - Since inout pins are dynamic, therefore it is impossible to target `Highway` pins using `Anything Everywhere?` node, althrough the only exception is `_pipe_in` pin which is static.
 But the problem is it could cause cyclic connection with the way `use-everywhere` traversal each nodes.
 So I guess avoid until I could find a fix for this.
-    - After further testing, looks like disabling `Anything Everywhere check loops` fixed the issue and `user-everywhere` can be used again.
+    - After further testing, looks like disabling `Anything Everywhere check loops` fixed the issue and `use-everywhere` can be used again.

 Demo workflow is in [assets/workflow_highway.json](https://github.com/Trung0246/ComfyUI-0246/blob/main/assets/workflow_highway.json).